I’ve had chronic hip pain for months — could MRI reveal why?

 Uncategorized | 2025 Oct

-Q2: Therapy hasn’t helped — should I do MRI?
+Q2: Therapy hasn’t resolved symptoms — should I get MRI?

 Q3: Risks of delaying MRI?